 If this ISAP is translated for the purposes of adoption, the adopting body should select three verbs that embody the concepts of “must”, “should”, and “may”, as described in paragraph 1.6.
 Language of ISAP 1, even if such verbs are not the literal translation of “must”, “should”, and “may”.

-This ISAP is binding upon an actuary only if so directed by the actuary’s standard-setting body or if the actuary states that some or all of the work has been performed in compliance with this ISAP (e.g., if the actuary is directed by the principal to comply with this ISAP).
+This ISAP is a model standard of actuarial practice and, as such, is not binding on any actuary.

 This ISAP was adopted by the IAA Council in [month year].

 [Drafting Notes: when an actuarial standard-setting organization adopts this standard it should: